Porosity Measurement According to ISO 15901-1

 • Pore distribution: precise distribution of pore diameter (from macropores to mesopores).

-Materials concerned and industries
+Materials and industries concerned

 case study

-Problem: variability in performance between batches of materials
+Issue: performance variability between batches of materials

-Problem: fragility or excessive permeability of a material
+Issue: brittleness or excessive permeability of a material

 Our FAQ